FeynKrack: A continuum model for quasi-brittle damage through Feynman-Kac killed diffusion: FeynKrack: Motivation and foundational concepts

-If we consider the transition probability over a small time interval $\Delta t=t-\tau$, the random variable $\boldsymbol{x}'(t)$ given $\boldsymbol{x}(\tau)$ is approximately distributed as Gaussian times an exponential factor whose argument depends on the killing rate.
+If we consider the transition probability over a small time interval $\Delta t=t-\tau$, $\boldsymbol{x}'(t)$ given $\boldsymbol{x}(\tau)$ is approximately distributed as Gaussian times an exponential factor whose argument depends on the killing rate.
 More specifically, we have:

 where, for notational convenience, we have used $K(\boldsymbol{x}'|\boldsymbol{x}):=K(\boldsymbol{x}', \Delta t|\boldsymbol{x})$. $K(\boldsymbol{x}'|\boldsymbol{x})$ may be looked upon as the random reduction over $\Delta t$ in the number density of macroscopic bonds when a microcrack connects $\boldsymbol{x}'$ with $\boldsymbol{x}$.
 If $F=0$, the number density of bonds reduces only due to the killing term (even though random fluctuations of low probability leading to an increase in the bond density is also possible).
 We continue to take $F=0$ in the rest of the article so that the transition density (over $\Delta t$) of the macroscopic bonds takes the form: